quicwg/base-drafts/draft-ietf-quic-transport.md

 A receiver that is only sending ACK frames will not receive acknowledgments for its packets.
 Sending an occasional MAX_DATA or MAX_STREAM_DATA frame as data is received will ensure that acknowledgements are generated by a peer.
-Otherwise, an endpoint MAY send a PING frame once per RTT to solicit an acknowledgment.
+Otherwise, an endpoint MAY send a PATH_CHALLENGE frame once per RTT to solicit an acknowledgment.

 To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK blocks it sends.
 A receiver can do this even without receiving